 This is the seventh in a collection of newspaper ads from United Technologies that appeared in the Wall Street Journal from the late 1970s through the early 1980s.
-The link to the original ad is at the end of this post.
+Here is the original ad.

 This week’s ad is about not quitting, about never giving in.
 It even quotes from one of Winston Churchill’s famous speeches:

 “… this is the lesson: never give in, never give in, never, never, never-in nothing, great or small, large or petty – never give in except to convictions of honour and good sense.
 Never yield to force; never yield to the apparently overwhelming might of the enemy.”

 I am glad that Churchill added the phrase “except to convictions of … good sense.”
 I am also glad that Churchill did not use the phrase “quit”, but rather “give in.”

 I’ve written before about what I consider the difference between quitting and walking away.
 Walking away is a realization that what you are currently doing may not be helping you achieve your dream, your life’s purpose, and as a result making a conscious decision to change the path you are to help you achieve your dream.
 Quitting is giving up on your dream.